-A human life span of 72 years is considerably insufficient because more than half of the person’s life is unproductively spent in their childhood and retirement.
+A human life span of 72 years is considered insufficient because more than half of a person’s life is unproductively spent in childhood and retirement.
 Only when we achieve an average of at least 150 “energetic and productive” years will people be able to fully enjoy their lives.

 An average life expectancy of 72.58 years for 2022.
-Even with this rate, the earth is likely to be overpopulated, reaching the world population of 11.2 billion by 2100.
+Even with this rate, the earth is likely to be overpopulated, reaching a world population of 11.2 billion by 2100.

 When we repair aging and allow people to live as stated, the problem of overpopulation will arise.
-The only way around would be to colonize other planets in order to survive.
+The only way around would be to colonize other planets to survive.

 Repairing the aging and colonizing other worlds